lapy.shapedna¶

 - lapy.shapedna.normalize_ev(geom, evals, method='geometry')[source]¶

-Normalize eigenvalues for a surface or a volume.
+Normalize eigenvalues for a 2D surface or a 3D solid.

-Normalizes eigenvalues to account for different mesh sizes and dimensions, enabling meaningful comparison between different shapes.
+Normalizes eigenvalues to unit surface area or unit volume, enabling meaningful comparison between different shapes.

 - Parameters: